yanxun95/yanxun95/README.md

 ### Hi there, I'm Yan! 👋

 <p>
   I am from Malaysia.
 I completed my Bachelor of Science (Honors) at Technological University Dublin.
-After finished my degree, I've join Strive School for full stack web developer course.
+After finished my degree, I've join Strive School for Full-Stack Developer course.
 Right now I am proud to say I'm a Full-Stack Developer looking for an opportunity where I can start my adventure in web development.
 </p>

 ---